 Let’s start with the question most people probably are curious about.

+Yes!
 If done right, blogging can be a great way to earn extra money.
-It’s not unheard of, and not impossible, to make $1000-2000/month, but it requires hard work and patience, and if you already have a reader audience, you can share your blog with them
+It’s not unheard of, and not impossible, to make $1000-2000/month, but it requires hard work and patience.
+There are bloggers who make even more than that!

 CONNECT WITH YOUR READERS

 Blogging can be a great way to connect with your readers on a deeper level.

 Depending on who you ask, it’s recommended to send an email to your email subscribers between 1-4 times/month, but some send even more often.

 But you can write a blog post every day, if you like, and share it with your audience on Facebook, Instagram, or other social media accounts you run.

 Then, once a month, you can put together an email to your mailing list and inform your subscribers about the blog posts you’ve written.
 Please note this depends on what type of mailing list you run.
 I keep my author list and blog list separate.
 Some people will only be interested in your books and will not bother with your blog.